Young Royals (book series): Historical accuracy

 The main departure from history in Beware, Princess Elizabeth is its portrayal of Elizabeth's experience regarding Thomas Seymour.
 The novel depicts her as becoming smitten by Seymour and hoping to be able to marry him.
 He also wants the same, but has ulterior motives, wanting to be married to her solely for the fact that she is the late king's daughter and the current king's sister.
 Edward VI, however, refuses him permission and he instead settles for Henry VIII's widow Catherine Parr, who is also in love with him.
 Elizabeth accepts this, but slowly her feelings for the admiral grow, as she is living with the couple away from court.
 Seymour in turn flirts with her daily in a familiar way, not inappropriately, even after Catherine Parr announces that she is pregnant.
 This goes on until one day Elizabeth actually kisses him and his wife walks in and sees.
 She is then sent away to a different residence.
 Later, after Seymour commits treason and Elizabeth learns that the real reason for his interest in her was for her connections to the crown, she no longer feels anything for him.

 The historical Thomas Seymour did attempt to marry Elizabeth but was denied permission, instead marrying Catherine Parr.
 However, when Elizabeth began living with the newly wed couple as Catherine's ward, Seymour tried to seduce the princess, but his methods were far from the innocent portrayal of the book.
 He would actually enter her bedroom before she had awakened, only partly dressed, and would sometimes tickle her or slap her buttocks.
-This went on until her governess, Kat Ashley, was begging him to stop in order to save Elizabeth's reputation, as people had begun to gossip.
+This went on until her governess, Kat Ashley, begged him to stop in order to save Elizabeth's reputation, as people had begun to gossip.
 He refused, indignantly stating that he would not stop because he meant no harm.
 Catherine started to join in and a few times came along with Seymour on his morning visits to her stepdaughter's chamber.
 On one occasion, in the garden, she held Elizabeth still while Seymour cut her gown into "a thousand pieces".
 Elizabeth herself was confused by this behavior.
 Sometimes she would pretend that it was just a game, and at other times she would become offended.
 Catherine Parr eventually put a stop to it, sending her ward away in order to preserve the remains of her reputation.